raganwald/ristrettolo.gy/index.md

 <iframe style="float:right;margin-left:20px;margin-bottom:20px;" width="160" height="400" src="https://leanpub.com/coffeescript-ristretto/embed" frameborder="0" allowtransparency="true"></iframe>

-Some time ago, Benjamin Stein and I rediscovered Haskell's Maybe Monad/Groovy's Elvis Operator and wrote a little Ruby helper called AndAnd.
+Some time ago, Benjamin Stein and I rediscovered Haskell's Maybe Monad and wrote a little Ruby helper called #andand.
 It was a hack, but it worked and inspired me to want to fix a lot of other "problems" I encountered with Ruby's syntax.

 Unfortunately, you can only go so far with proxy objects, and eventually you find yourself confronted with a choice: Take the blue pill, forget about fixing the language, and live a happy life until old age or a passing asteroid claims you.
 Or take the red pill, and venture into hacking the syntax with parsers, grammars, ASTs, and whatever else you need to make things like `[1..100].map { its.first_name }` work.